Copyright © 2014 by Christian Bergman, All rights reserved.

 • • •

-The former Angels+2 had assembled outside the main stairwell of building six.
+The Angels (old and new) had assembled outside the main stairwell of building six.
 Decked out in HAZMAT suits, respirators, night-vision goggles, and communication gear they looked more like interplanetary storm troopers than Army special ops.

 Angela keyed the private com link and went through a final verbal checklist.
 “Before we enter, let’s review.
 Faceplates and respirators in place and functioning?
 NVG secured over face plates and working?
 Coms channels active?
 Everyone check-in in order.”